-Graduate Courses: 18 to 24 hours approved by the adviser.
+Graduate courses: For major-18 to 24 hours approved by the adviser; for minor-6 to 12 hours.

-MAJOR IN POLITICAL SCIENCE
+MAJOR OR MINOR IN POLITICAL SCIENCE

-Undergraduate prerequisite: 12 hours in political science.
-Graduate Courses: 18 to 24 hours approved by the adviser.
+Undergraduate prerequisite: For major-12 hours of political science; for minor-6 hours.

+Graduate courses: For major-18 to 24 hours approved by the adviser; for minor-6 to 12 hours.

-MAJOR IN PSYCHOLOGY
+MAJOR OR MINOR IN PSYCHOLOGY

-Undergraduate prerequisite: 12 hours of psychology.
-It is recommended also that the student have several courses in allied fields, such as sociology, physiology, neurology, history of (or contemporary schools in) philosophy.
-A knowledge of chemistry, physics and mathematics will prove advantageous.
+Undergraduate prerequisite: For major-12 hours of psychology.
+It is recommended also that the student have courses in allied fields, such as sociology, neurology, history of (or contemporary schools in) philosophy.
+A knowledge of chemistry, physics, and mathematics will prove advantageous.
+For minor-6 hours of psychology, or departmental approval.

-Graduate Courses: 18 to 24 hours approved by the adviser.
+Graduate courses: For major-18 to 24 hours approved by the adviser; for minor-6 to 12 hours.

-MAJOR IN SOCIOLOGY
+MAJOR OR MINOR IN SOCIOLOGY

-Undergraduate prerequisites: 12 hours in sociology before starting graduate major; six hours for minor.
-It is highly recommended that the undergraduate courses include a basic principles course, a course in social origins, one in social institutions, and a course in one of the fields of social disorganization.
-In addition the student must present 12 hours of credit in two or more of the following subjects: History, political science, economics, psychology.
+Undergraduate prerequisite: For major-12 hours in sociology.
+It is recommended that the undergraduate courses include a basic principles course, a course in social origins, one in social institutions, and a course in one of the fields of social disorganization.
+In addition, the student must present 12 hours of credit in two or more of the following subjects: History, political science, economics, psychology.
+For minor-at least 6 hours in sociology, which must include a basic principles course of two or three hours.

-Graduate Courses: 18 to 24 hours approved by the adviser, including Sociology 403, 418, 501.
+Graduate courses: For major-18 to 24 hours approved by the adviser, including Sociology 403, 418, 501; for minor-6 to 12 hours.

-COURSES OF INSTRUCTION BY DEPARTMENTS CHEMISTRY
+COURSES OF INSTRUCTION BY DEPARTMENTS

+CHEMISTRY